Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are several different terms for stock splits, including scrip issues, bonus issues, capitalization issues or free issues.
 No matter what they’re called, they do the same thing.

 Sometimes companies choose to split their shares up to create more and make them more liquid.
 The split doesn’t add any additional value to what there was before.
-There isn’t a set way to split the stocks, sometimes it might be 2 for every 1 the shareholder owns, another time it may be 3 for every 2 the shareholder owns.
+There isn’t a set way to split the stocks.
+Sometimes it might be 2 for every 1 the shareholder owns (also known as a 2 for 1 stock split).
+Another time it may be 3 for every 2 the shareholder owns.

 In the latter example, if a shareholder owns an odd number of shares, then the remaining share will turn into 1.5 shares, leaving the shareholder with a fractional share.